 Stringing beads is meditative.
 You struggle to get the string through the bead, and when you go to pull the string through, the bead falls off.
 Pick it up, try again.
 Montessori loves repetition.
 Repetition leads to concentration, mastery, and joy.

 You get the hang of putting the beads on the string, and pretty soon there are no more beads to string.
 Take them all off, start again.
 String beads one hundred times, to your heart’s content.
 It’s rhythmic, soothing, satisfying.

 Children love to contribute.
-It’s nice to be picked up after, it’s kind of fun to make a mess and have it magically disappear, but it’s incredibly satisfying to sigh, sleeves rolled up, and look at the big pile of debris you’ve just swept up from the whole classroom, to see the bucket beside you full of water that used to be all over the floor, to not have any more space because you’ve washed all the plates.
+It’s nice to be picked up after, it’s kind of fun to make a mess and have it magically disappear, but it’s incredibly satisfying to sigh, sleeves rolled up, and look at the big pile of debris you’ve just swept up from the whole classroom, to see the bucket beside you full of water that used to be all over the floor, to not have any more space left in the dish rack because you’ve washed all the plates.